hth-buaa/scDEDM2/README.md

 #### Loading Seurat Objects
 - **Example Dataset**: scDEDM provides a workflow using the `pbmcMultiome` dataset (10x Genomics PBMC multi-ome data) in R package SeuratData.
-- **Custom Data**: For your own data, load paired scRNA-seq and scATAC-seq Seurat objects.
+- **Custom Data**: For your own data, load cell-matched scRNA-seq and scATAC-seq Seurat objects.
 If data comes from separate experiments, first establish one-to-one cell correspondence and unify cell identifiers.

 #### Upgrading to Seurat v5
 scDEDM is built on Seurat v5.
 Convert your scRNA-seq assay from Seurat v4 `Assay` to Seurat v5 `Assay5` if needed.